bymayo/craft-gone/README.md

 Gone is a Craft CMS plugin that returns a 410 error for elements (Entries, Categories etc) that have been deleted from the CMS instead of a 404 error.

 A 410 error means the page is "gone" and that it existed at some point.
 Comparing this to a 404 error which says the page never existed / can't be found.
-IN SEO terms, it's better to deliver this type of error when you can, over a 404.
+In SEO terms, it's better to deliver this type of error when you can, over a 404.

 Showing a 410 error page also gives you more control over what you say to the user if they hit that page.
 E.g. "The *Product* no longer exists, here are some recommendations...".

+Read more about 410 errors - https://www.bluecorona.com/blog/410-error

 ## Features